davidtwco/workman/README.md

+# Deprecation notice
+This project has been archived and isn't used anymore.

 # Workman
 Workman is a working directory management utility, it is designed for use with large projects where you typically have multiple clones/worktrees of the upstream repository to avoid rebuilding when